 The Mekong discovery trail will take you to parts on and around the Mekong where few tourists go.
 The trail comprises the Mekong area between Kratie and Stung Treng.
 You can do the whole 180 km or just parts of it.
 Using these trails will support local communities with an income from tourism rather than from unsustainable fishing and poaching.

-The Mekong discovery trail is run by crdtours.com, which has an office in Kratie, so pick up your free map there.
+The Mekong discovery trail is used by crdtours.com, which has an office in Kratie.
+So pick up your free map there.
 Next to community development themed tours they also provide free info about the Mekong discovery trail for if you want to go it your own (you can leave a donation).